Abstract

 R

-Impact of preoperative cholangitis on short-term outcomes among patients undergoing liver resection
+, et al. Impact of preoperative cholangitis on short-term outcomes among patients undergoing liver resection.

 J Gastrointest Surg